Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: SN cooling via emission of dark gauge boson

 The fate of the produced dark photons depends on their mean free path, $\lambda_p \equiv 1/(n_p\, \sigma_{pA'})$.
 Two regimes are important. \begin{itemize} \item \textbf{Free-streaming regime (Volume emission):} For small $\epsilon$, dark photons escape unimpeded if $\lambda_p \gg R_{\rm core}$, where $R_{\rm core} \sim 10$ km is the PNS core radius.
 In this case, the total luminosity is given by volume emission:

 where $V_c=4\pi R_{\rm core}^3/3$ is the volume of the PNS core, $n_p\equiv N_p/V_c = 1.2 \times 10^{38}\,{\rm cm}^{-3}$ is the number density of protons in the core, and $T_c=30\,{\rm MeV}$ is the temperature of the SN core.
 For $m_{A^\prime}$ greater than the core temperatures of the neutron star, a Boltzmann suppression factor of $e^{-m_{A^\prime}/T_c}$ is taken into account for calculating the final luminosity.
 Hence, the number density falls off with decreasing $m_{A^\prime}$, which in turn leads to a decrease in the final luminosity.
 The last factor denotes an additional reduction of the luminosity due to the two-body decay of $A^\prime$ to SM leptons \cite{dent2012,Kazanas_2015}.
+Here $\Gamma_{\rm decay}$ denotes the decay width of the dark photon into SM states.
+For $m_{A'} \gtrsim 2 m_e$, this is approximately given by

 If the $L_{A'}^{\rm vol}$ exceeds the typical expected neutrino luminosity $L_0 = 3\times 10^{52} \rm{erg}/\rm{s}$~\cite{Raffelt:1987yt}, then the cooling timescale becomes too short, conflicting with the observed neutrino signal.
 This sets an upper limit on the allowed $\epsilon$ in this regime.